2298-Software/Mambo/README.md

 ### Finding examples

-Turbine provides example pipelines that you can run for yourself:
+TlMamboFlow provides example pipelines that you can run for yourself:

 - [Ingest Local Excel File](examples/file-ingest-local-xls.conf): Example that reads a local XLS file, adds a timestamp column and saves as a json file.
 - [Ingest Remote CSV File](examples/file-ingest-remote-csv.conf): Example that reads remote (HTTP) csv file, aggregates the data and then saves as a json file.